bernie-skipole/indipyclient/README.md

     loglevel:4 As 1 plus xml vectors and all contents

-A typical sesssion would look like:
+A typical session would look like:

 ![Terminal screenshot](https://github.com/bernie-skipole/indipyclient/raw/main/docs/source/usage/image.png)